Inheritance Definition: Meaning, Synonyms, Issues, & Facts

 Polygenic Inheritance

-Polygenic inheritance describes a situation where more than one gene controls a particular trait, causing continuous variations.
+Polygenic inheritance is a condition where more than one gene controls a particular trait, causing continuous variations.
 Skin colour in human beings is a polygenic character controlled by several genes which contribute to the gradation of skin colours found amongst the population.

 Sex-Linked Inheritance